 Books in Progress

 1. Philosophy and Faith.
-M. McLuhan, J. Ellul, V. Flusser and M. Serres On Religion and Technology
+M. McLuhan, J. Ellul, V. Flusser and M. Serres On Theology and Technology

 The starting point of this project that brings four different philosophers together was the persistent presence of faith, religion, spirituality, and mysticism in Vilém Flusser’s work.
 In his short autobiography In the Search of Meaning from the late 1960s, he wrote: «During the Second World War […] I succumbed to the loneliness of mysticism. […] I was interested in oriental thinking, in Johann von Kreuz, in Ekkehart; I read Angelus Silesius again and again, rediscovered German Romanticism, Dostoyevsky.
 I studied Buber and Protestant existential theology, I discovered Jaspers. […] It was at this time, in desperation, that I first began to feel the call of Catholicism as a promise of salvation and comfort.
 But I always knew, in a corner of my being (Marxist, perhaps), that it was nothing but alienation and flight.
 That I betrayed the intellect and did not sacrifice it.» In the 1950s, Flusser (1920-1991) read the work of P. D. Ouspensky and, like Michel Serres, also the work of Simone Weil.
 He was interested in Vedanta and Buddhism and in the late 1980s he wrote about the notion of Pilpul, a Jewish reading strategy used in the interpretation of the Talmud.